Sbanks2/SQL_Bike_Share/README.md

 WHERE 'bike-share-405316.Bike_Share_Capstone.clean_divvy_tripdata_combined_2021.started_at' =
       'bike-share-405316.Bike_Share_Capstone.clean_divvy_tripdata_combined_2021.started_at'
 ```
 #### Before the ride_cost column is created and added to our permanent data table, the ride_cost calculations using the CASE function will be tested.
-After reviewing the calculated ride_costs, the data looks good but would look better rounded to two decimal places, so those adjustments will be made when adding ride_cost to the permanent data table.
+After reviewing the calculated ride costs, the data appears to be accurate, but would look better rounded to two decimal places.
+Therefore, these adjustments will be made when adding ride costs to the permanent data table.
 ```
 SELECT member_casual,
       rideable_type,